asaparova/llm-ieeg-reporting-framework/data/README.md

 # Data

-This folder documents the datasets and derived data files used in the thesis project:
+This folder documents the datasets and derived data files used in the study:

-**Automatic Generation of Text-Based Summaries of Intracranial EEG Seizure Events Using Large Language Models (LLMs)**
+**Constraining the Language Model: A Schema-Validated Framework for Automated Structured Reporting of Intracranial EEG in Presurgical Epilepsy Evaluation.**

 Raw and processed datasets are **not stored directly in this GitHub repository** because they are large and may be subject to dataset access restrictions.